 If your account hasn’t been reported to ChexSystems, you may not have much trouble getting a new one with another bank.
 On the other hand, if it has, your options are likely to be more limited.

-Credit unions are one alternative to consider, since they’re member-owned and tend to be more understanding when it comes to past banking mistakes.
+Credit unions or online banks are one alternative to consider, since they’re member-owned and tend to be more understanding when it comes to past banking mistakes.
 Not only that, but they generally charge fewer fees and pay higher rates on interest-bearing accounts than what you’d get at a traditional bank, which is an additional plus.

-If you’re not having any luck with a credit union or smaller community bank, a second chance checking account may be the answer.
+If you’re not having any luck with an online bank credit union or smaller community bank, a second chance checking account may be the answer.
 Second chance accounts are offered by a number of banks and they’re designed for people who have made mistakes in the past and need a fresh start.
 These accounts tend to carry higher fees but in most cases, you can convert them to a regular checking account after a certain period of time.